axiidotsh/axii-stack/README.md

 # Axii Stack

-A production-ready Next.js starter template built with modern tools, configured for type-safety, and designed to deploy immediately.
+A Next.js starter template built with modern tools, configured for type-safety, and designed to deploy immediately.

 ## Tech Stack